ProgrammerNomad/DashPiX/README.md

    ```bash
    python3 display.py
    ```
+   To exit the application:
+   - Press `Esc` key to close the display
+   - Or use `Ctrl+C` in the terminal

 7. **Optional: Run on Boot**:
    To run the display on boot, add the following line to your crontab:
    ```bash